r3kapig/writeup/20200507-De1taCTF-BroadcastTest/README.md

 # BroadcastTest
 ## background
 We can reverse the apk and find it only have 4 classes: `MainActivity$Message` and `Receiver`1-3.

-And `MainActivity$Message` implement from Parcelable class.
+and `MainActivity$Message` implement from Parcelable class.

 `Receiver1` is expoted.
 It receive global broadcast and send the bundle to `Receiver2`.

 `Receiver2` and `Recevier3` isn't expoted, so they can only receive broadcasts from this apk.

 The procedure is

 1. `Receiver1` receive the data from broadcast, and decode it by base64, then marshall it to a bundle, and send it as a broadcast to `Receiver2`.
 2. `Receiver2` check the "command", assert value != 'getflag', then send it to `Receiver3`.
 3. `Receiver3` check the "command", assert value == 'getflag.